 Hypotheses 1a, 2a, and 4a make predictions about the conditions under which investors should choose an indirect investment strategy in the first place.
-Specifically, if tax avoidance is the primary motivation for indirect investment, then firms should be more likely to invest indirectly as the tax burden associated with direct investment grows larger.
+Specifically, if reducing tax burden is the primary motivation for indirect investment, then firms should be more likely to invest indirectly as the tax burden associated with direct investment grows larger.
 If firms are investing indirectly with the explicit goal of gaining BIT access, however, indirect investment should be most likely when the firm's home state does not have a BIT with the host state.

 I test these predictions using the SEC and Amadeus ownership structures data.
 These data allow me to determine, for each parent firm, which of their foreign subsidiaries are owned directly and which are owned indirectly.
 Noting that ownership structure is a choice-any foreign assets could be owned either directly or indirectly-I use tax and nontax variables at the host state and home-host levels to predict whether each foreign subsidiary is owned indirectly.
 My theory predicts that indirect investment should be more likely when home and host states do not have a tax treaty together, and when the withholding tax rates on direct transfers of capital from host to home states are higher.
 Control variables include host state regime type, GDP per capita (logged), and political risk.
+Note that, since I am not predicting the state in which a firm will locate its productive assets, it is not necessary for